SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-lutheran.markdown

 <a name="lutheran" href="#contents" style="font-style:Italic;font-size:2.1em;">I. Lutheran Theology</a>

-More accurately described as Melancthonism instead of Lutheranism, since Lutheranism deviated from Luther, an Augustinian monk, who taught the Augustinian view of predestination.
+⚠️ Lutherans believe baptism is a requirement or condition of salvation, which makes them synergistic.
+Lutherans is more accurately described as Melancthonism, since Lutheranism deviated from Luther, an Augustinian monk, who taught the Augustinian view of predestination.

 <!-- [deviated from Luther, an Augustinian monk, who taught the Augustinian view of predestination](https://youtu.be/--fafICBts8?t=983).  -->